vczh-libraries/License/README.md

 # License

 This repo contains license information for other repos in this organization.
-The LICENSE file (which is Apache 2.0) only apply to this file (README.md).
+The [LICENSE](https://github.com/vczh-libraries/License/blob/master/LICENSE) file only applies to this file (README.md).

 # License for release repos